- Monitoring Physical Activity and Fitness

 The test results can also be utilized in physical activity counseling in order to target activity at those components of fitness that are not adequate for good mobility.

-Pauliina Husu, Researcher
+Pauliina Husu, Senior Researcher

 Husu, Pauliina, Predictive value of helath-related fitness tests on mobility difficulties in high functioning older adults.
 Acta Univesitas Tamperensis 1320.
 Tampere University Press, Tampere 2008.